EatyMeatyYum/abash/README.md

 PRE-REQUISITES:
 In order for ABash to work you will need the following:
  - Keneanung's eventBus package: https://keneanung.github.io/nexus-event-bus/EventBus.nxs
- - Argwin's eventBus events package:
+ - Argwin's eventBus events package
- - And the ABash package:
+ - And the ABash package

 They MUST be in that order in your Reflex Packages screen in Achaea.